rust-lang/book/second-edition/nostarch/chapter16.md

 the main thread is appropriate.

 <!-- So what is the difference here, what are the different situations you
-would want to return the value immdiately? -->
+would want to return the value immediately? -->
 <!-- Elaborated above /Carol -->

 If we run the code in Listing 16-8, we’ll see the value printed out from the